GenoTheMundane/mechagic/src/resources/index.md

 - Button Maker, idk what else to tell you, it's a button maker - [link <i class="ph ph-link"></i>](https://hekate2.github.io/buttonmaker/)

 - Patternico, background maker, I used this a few times in the past - [link <i class="ph ph-link"></i>](https://patternico.com/)

+- Layout Generator, this one is actively maintaned and made by Petrapixel - [link <i class="ph ph-link"></i>](https://petrapixel.neocities.org/coding/layout-generator)

 ---